 You will learn to inhale and exhale slowly through the nose.
 You will practice several breathing techniques.
 This will help you reduce and better manage the shortness of breath during pregnancy.
 It will also be helpful during labour.

 2. Gentle stretching

 The aim here is to stretch various areas of your body without unnecessary strain gently.

 You will practice various poses to improve your strength, flexibility and balance.
 Accessories such as cushions, belts and blankets may be used to help you do the postures comfortably.
 The focus on breathing will continue throughout the course.

-There will be a relaxation session at the end of every class.
+There will be relaxation at the end of every class.
 You will learn to relax your muscles, calm down, and restore your breathing and pulse rates to their resting levels.
 You will also be encouraged to improve self-awareness by observing your thoughts, emotions and sensations in your body.
-You may also be asked to repeat a mantra or a word to help achieve a state of inner calm.

 Join our live Pregnancy Yoga Course

 How It Works

 Direct contact with me to answer any questions